vercel/hazel/readme.md

 The following environment variables can be used optionally:

 - `INTERVAL`: Refreshes the cache every x minutes ([restrictions](https://developer.github.com/changes/2012-10-14-rate-limit-changes/))
+- `NODE_ENV`: Should always be "production", which ensures that only required dependencies are installed
 - `PRE`: When defined with a value of `1`, only prereleases will be cached

 ## Routes